fudab/fudab.github.io/covid-19.md

 > * An outbreak of respiratory illness caused by a novel (new) coronavirus.
 > * Massive travel restrictions.
 > * Ongoing investigations.
-> * We are, after all, all witnessing history.
+> * We are, after all, witnessing the history.

 ## Projects